 Go to Sales Channels > Online Store > Preferences and enter your Google Analytics code and Facebook Pixel for better tracking.
 You can find both of those in your Google and Facebook business accounts.

 Also, if you want to run custom analytics, you can easily export Shopify reports to Google Sheets for further analysis.
-For this, you can use Coupler.io, a solution for exporting data from different apps to Google Sheets and BigQuery on a schedule.
+For this, you can use Coupler.io, a solution for exporting data from different apps including Shopify to Google Sheets, Excel, or BigQuery on a schedule.
 Currently, the tool supports 10+ integrations, including Shopify, Pipedrive, HubSpot and others.

 Connect Shopify apps